Go directly to product information

 General advice

-• Siltimur is used whole, crushed.
-Roast the siltimur beforehand to enhance its aroma (smell and flavor).
-Also, when grinding siltimur, do so at the last minute.
+• Siltimur is used whole and crushed.
+Roast the siltimur beforehand to deepen the aroma (smell and flavor).
+Do the same when grinding siltimur, but do so at the last moment.

 Save: